Jump to content

 Why wasn’t the proposal “hero” on the review team?
 If the proposal hero has such great insight and knowledge, why did he wait until after the review to make changes?
 There is a reason why one review is worse than none.
 There should be a series of reviews that validate proposal quality in steps.
 If someone’s opinion is vital, then it’s vital they participate along the way.

 If your organization has done this more than once, the proposal process is not your problem.
-Look inward.
+Look inward, because doing this more than once is a sign of an organizational culture problem that has taken hold like an infection and is sucking the life out of your win rate.

 And here is what a real proposal hero looks like…

-It’s really hard to avoid the temptation to just start writing, but the proposal hero starts by putting together a content plan for the proposal.
+It’s really hard to avoid the temptation to just start writing, but a real proposal hero starts by putting together a content plan for the proposal.
 It defines quality as well as what the proposal should focus on.
 The proposal hero holds a review and stresses how important it is to make sure the outline, plan, and quality criteria are correct before they start writing.
-The other proposal heroes pay attention and actively engage.
+The other proposal heroes on the team pay attention and actively engage.
 They pick apart the plan.
 They disagree.
 They work it out.
 They rebuild the plan.
+They figure out what the proposal needs to be and get everyone on the same page.

-Then the team of proposal hero writers go write it that way.
+Then the team of proposal hero writers go and write the proposal quickly and accountably based on the plan.
 Once.
 They hold another review for the draft.
-The proposal hero reviewers know they’ve already addressed the strategy issues, and instead focus on presentation and articulation.
-They make some wording changes.
-The team of proposal hero writers makes the changes and hands the document in for final production.
+The proposal review heroes find that the team already addressed the strategy issues, confirm them anyway, and then turn their focus to how to improve the presentation and messaging.
+The team of proposal hero writers makes the changes and hands in a document, that has been validated to reflect what the company thinks reflects what it will take to win, in for final production.
 The proposal hero production team takes their time to make sure everything is perfect.
 Then they submit it.
-They wait for the win, and then they celebrate.
+They all wait for the win, and then they celebrate.

-I’ll take a proposal professional over a proposal “hero” any day.
+I’ll take proposal professionals over proposal “heroes” any day.

 Let's discuss your challenges with preparing proposals and winning new business...